TanjaKec/datachallenge/content/day2/Visualisation/_index.en.markdown

 <img src="/day2/Visualisation/_index.en_files/figure-html/unnamed-chunk-11-1.png" width="768" style="display: block; margin: auto;" />

-There is a `ggthemes` library of themes that would help you create stylish ggplot charts used by different journals like Wall Street Journal or the Economist.
-See what are the other themes you can use by going to [this website]( https://yutannihilation.github.io/allYourFigureAreBelongToUs/ggthemes/)
+There is a `ggthemes` library of themes that willhelp you create stylish ggplot charts used by different journals like the Wall Street Journal or the Economist.
+See what other themes you can use by going to [this website]( https://yutannihilation.github.io/allYourFigureAreBelongToUs/ggthemes/)

 ```r